 Recognition for those who have died in the line of duty

 StoryFifteen members of the King County Sheriff’s Office have been killed in the line of duty since the department was established with the creation of the County in 1852.
-There is no memorial within the County honoring those men who died protecting their fellow citizens.
-Metropolitan King County Councilmember Reagan Dunn today proposed legislation to recognize these individuals through the creation of a memorial for fallen deputies within the King County Courthouse.
+There is no memorial within the County honoring those deputies who died protecting their fellow citizens.
+Today the Metropolitan King County Council gave its unanimous support to a study that will look at creating a memorial to recognize fallen deputies within the King County Courthouse.

-“Honoring the memories of the King County Sheriff’s Department who have lost their lives protecting the public is the right thing to do.
-We must never forget the ultimate sacrifice they made on our behalf,” said Dunn.
-“I look forward to working with Sheriff Urquhart and the King County Police Officers Guild to make this memorial a reality.”
+“Memorializing the members of the King County Sheriff’s Office that have given the ultimate sacrifice to protect their communities is long overdue,” said Councilmember Reagan Dunn, the prime sponsor of the ordinance.
+“I look forward to working with Sheriff Urquhart and the King County Police Officers Guild to ensure that these 15 heroes are never forgotten and that this memorial becomes a reality.”

 The sheriff's office is King County’s first and longest serving law enforcement agency.
 The first sheriff deputy killed in the line of duty was in 1853, the most recent was in 2006.
 All fifteen deputies are recognized both in Washington, D.C. as part of the National Law Enforcement Officers Memorial and in Olympia, where they are listed on the Washington State Law Enforcement Memorial.
 But there is no memorial in the county where the deputies lost their lives.

 “Honoring the legacy of the fine Sheriff’s deputies who have given their lives to protect the public reminds us of the important service these brave men and women provide,” said Councilmember Larry Phillips.
 “We thank Sheriff’s deputies for their service, in particular those fifteen who died in the line of duty.”